 The School organises a wide variety of expeditions, to places within the British Isles and abroad, with a view to supplementing the teaching activity, and broadening a student's experience.
 When attendance on such an expedition is compulsory, charges will be made on the school bill, or by special arrangement with the parents concerned.
-Your child should consult you before putting his name down for any voluntary expedition.
-In cases of financial hardship, where a student might be prevented from going on an expedition that could be educationally of great importance to him, certain discretionary grants for aid may be available on direct application made by parents to the Headmaster.
+A child should consult parents or guardians before putting their name down for any voluntary expedition.
+In cases of financial hardship, where a student might be prevented from going on an expedition that could be educationally of great importance, certain discretionary grants for aid may be available on direct application made by parents to the Headmaster.